 Each band may purchase up to ten (10) additional credentials, for a total of 41 credentialed adults.
-All additional credentials must be purchased prior to the event by credit card only.
+All additional credentials must be purchased 30 days in advance, by credit card only, online via the Director Name Badge & Credential Form.
 The combination of additional name badges and field passes may not exceed ten (10).
 Of those ten, a maximum of four (4) may be name badges.

 Director/Staff Name Badges: Each band will be issued six (6) Director/Staff Name Badges.
 Up to four (4) additional Director/Staff Name Badges can be purchased.
-Any additional purchased badges will be valid for Finals, regardless if the Band advances or not.
+All Director/Staff Name Badges are valid for Finals (access to stadium spectator areas), regardless of if the Band advances or not.

-Field Passes: For Prelims, each band will receive twenty-five (25) Prelims field passes.
-Up to an additional ten (10) field passes may be purchased, minus the number of additional name badges purchased.
+Field Passes: For Prelims, each Band will receive twenty-five (25) Prelims field passes.
+Up to an additional ten (10) field passes may be purchased, minus the number of additional Director/Staff Name Badges purchased.
 For those bands that advance to the Finals competition, you will receive twenty-five (25) Finals field passes, plus the number of additional field passes purchased for Prelims.
+If your Band does not advance to Finals, Prelims Field Passes may be turned into the box office in exchange for a Finals Ticket at the conclusion of the Prelims Awards Ceremony.

-Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per band.
-Passes must be requested 30 days in advance online via the Director Name Badge and Credential Form.
-These passes will provide pre-performance flow and field access during the band's performance only.
+Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per Band.
+Passes must be requested 30 days in advance online via the Director Name Badge & Credential Form.
+These passes will provide access to stadium spectator areas, as well as pre-performance flow and field access during the Band's performance only.
 Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.)